How to Get Nail Polish Off of Your Wall in 6 Ways

 How to Get Nail Polish Off of a Wall

-There are a couple of methods that you can try to remove nail polish from any types of walls while keeping the paint in good condition.
+We need to either break those chemicals down are scrape them off, all without damaging the wall.
+There are a couple of methods that you can try to remove nail polish from any types of walls while keeping the wall paint in good condition.
 Here are some ideas that you can apply.

 Method 1: Use Rubbing Alcohol